openSUSE/open-build-service/CONTRIBUTING.md

 ## How to write proper commit messages

-- **Tag your commits**

-  We tag our commits depending on the area that is affected by the change.
-All commits should start with at least one tag from:

-  * [api]     - Changes in api related parts of app/model/ and lib/ as well as app/controllers/\*.rb and its views
-  * [backend] - Changes in the perl-written backend of OBS
-  * [ci]      - Changes that affect our test suite
-  * [dist]    - Modifies something inside /dist directory
-  * [doc]     - Any documentation related changes
-  * [webui]   - Changes in webui related parts of app/model/ and lib/ as well as app/controllers/webui/ and its views

-  In case of having more than one tag, they should be alphabetically ordered.

 - **Leave a blank line between the commit subject and body**

   Tools like rebase could not work properly otherwise.